schellenberg/computerscience20/docs/_sources/ComputingAndSociety/HTML.rst.txt

     Open up YouTube, find a video, then copy/paste the iframe embed code here!

-.. note::  Although you can certainly do the following practice problems here in the textbook, you might find it useful to make an HTML page in an text editor (such as Atom), then solve each of the following problems inside of that file.
+.. note::  Although you can certainly do the following practice problems here in the textbook, you might find it useful to make an HTML page in an text editor (such as VS Code), then solve each of the following problems inside of that file.

 Practice Problems